Fatih120/minecraft-2.0/README.md

 # minecraft-2.0
-Me being elitist about Minecraft (not a real code repo)
+Me being elitist about Minecraft (NOW a real code repo??????? probably not lol)

 This is a theoretical branch off of Minecraft release 1.7.10 released in like, what, 2014?
 It's been too long...
 Especially right after my candle day!

 The lore is that Notch got his character development and allowed himself to get a little more greedy and ended up telling Microsoft to buzz off.
-And then randomly hired me to be lead planner, like I was some random slobbering twitterite who begged to join despite having zero social skills or employment history and a liberal arts degree.
+And then randomly hired me to be lead planner, like I was some random slobbering twitterite who begged to join despite having zero social skills or talents.

 I will divide this into sections, I think: